 Finally, pricing is a vital factor to consider when choosing a performance monitoring platform.
 The Pingdom pricing options are what I would consider fairly straightforward.

-The Standard plan starts at $42.12 USD per month (billed annually), provides one user account, and offers data for up to 500,000 RUM pageviews.
-Pricing scales up from there, and custom enterprise solutions are available for sites or apps with more than five million pageviews per month.
+Both pricing tiers, Synthetic Monitoring and Real User Monitoring (RUM), start at $10 per month (billed annually).
+Pricing scales up from there, and custom enterprise solutions are available for sites or apps with more than five million page views per month.

 The New Relic pricing structure is a bit different.
 Its APM Pro plan starts at just $25 USD per month.